 - Send a dessert over to another table anonymously at a restaurant

 - Leave a coloring book & crayons on the bus

-- Leave money in/taped to a Vending Machine at the hospital
+- Leave money in/taped to a vending machine at the hospital

 - Leave sunglasses, gum, and trail mix on a windshield in the hospital employee parking lot for an ‘after work snack’

 - Print a WDSD postcard and give it out or place it with your Random Act.
 Postcards are available at the TDSN office.